SymX: Energy-based Simulation from Symbolic Expressions: Problem Definition

-in which we have used the state vector $\v u$ to describe the degrees of freedom, as for some applications it may favorable to pose the minimization problem either in terms of positional or velocity degrees of freedom.
+in which we have used the state vector $\v u$ to describe the degrees of freedom, typically positions or velocities.
 The abstract quantity $\mathcal{P}_i$ represents the parameters of the energy function $E_i$, i.e., the data of the problem that is not dependent on the state $\v u$.

 Usually, energies can be decomposed into a number of smaller contributions.
 For example, the total strain energy $E_{\text{strain}} = \sum_e E_{\text{strain}, e}$ for a deformable finite element model is the sum of the individual element strain energies $E_{\text{strain}, e}$.
 To capture this inherent structure of the problem, we introduce abstract \emph{elements} to the formulation.
 In practice, an element is an entity that has a contribution to the global potential energy, e.g., a tetrahedral finite element to simulate a deformable solid, a rigid body or a contact point between two objects.
 Each energy $E_i$ then gets associated with a set of elements $\mathcal{E}_i$ where it is defined and evaluated.
 We now replace Eq.~\eqref{eq:problem_definition_terse} with our general problem formulation